lukejacksonn/blog/posts/oceanwind.md

 return out;
 ```

 For a start we split the input into parts at every `-` character.
-We then, somewhat unintuitively count how many parts we have then switch on that.
-So `bg-white` has two parts, whilst `bg-red-500` has three parts, and so on.
+We then, somewhat unintuitively count how many parts we have ands switch on that; `bg-white` has two parts, whilst `bg-red-500` has three parts, and so on.
 This helps keep the translation operation for directives with different lengths (but a common first part) nice and straight forward.
 We then switch on the first part of the directive, in this instance looking for a `bg` case.
 It just so happens that we know (because it was defined in our grammar file) that, if a `bg` directive has just two parts then we can go ahead and use the second part as the CSS value.
-So `bg-rebeccapurple` for example, returns `{ background: rebeccapurple }` and we are done.
+So `bg-rebeccapurple` for example, returns `{ background-color: rebeccapurple }` and we are done.
 If, however, the directive has three parts then we have to assume that a color from the _theme_ file is being requested.
-So in the case of `bg-red-500` the `red-500` parts get converted to the value defined in the theme file, which just so happens to be `#F56565`, so `{ background: #F56565 }` is returned.
+In the case of `bg-red-500` the `red-500` parts get converted to the value defined in the theme file, which just so happens to be `#F56565`, so `{ background-color: #F56565 }` is returned.

 I have slightly trivialised the cases and the code here for the sakes of demonstration, but hopefully you get the gist.
 This really isn't rocket science.
 Rather a slightly fancy lookup table.
 Regardless, we were quite happy with ourselves and I personally, couldn't wait to try it out.